-- 1. Hold a U.S. driver's license. - 2.
-Hold or have held a medical certificate issued by the FAA at any point after July 15, 2006. - 3.
+- 1. Hold a current and valid U.S. driver's license. - 2.
+Hold or have held a medical certificate issued by the FAA at any point after July 14, 2006. - 3.
 Answer the health questions on the Comprehensive Medical Examination Checklist (CMEC). - 4.
-Get your physical examination by any state-licensed physician, and have that physician complete the CMEC (be sure to keep the CMEC). - 5.
-Take the online medical education course and complete the attestations/consent to the National Driver Register (NDR) check.
-Keep the course completion document. - 3.2 What Are My BasicMed Privileges?
+Get your physical examination by any State-licensed physician, and have that physician complete the CMEC (be sure to keep the CMEC). - 5.
+Take the BasicMed online medical education course.
+Keep the course completion document issued to you by the course provider. - 3.2 What Are My BasicMed Privileges?
 You can conduct any operation that you would otherwise be able to conduct using your pilot certificate and a third-class medical certificate, except you are limited to: - 1.
 Fly with no more than five passengers. - 2.
-Fly an aircraft under 6,000 lbs maximum certificated takeoff weight. - 3.
+Fly an aircraft with a maximum certificated takeoff weight of no more than 6.000 lbs. - 3.
 Fly an aircraft that is authorized to carry no more than 6 occupants. - 4.
 Flights within the United States, at an indicated airspeed of 250 knots or less, and at an altitude at or below 18,000 feet mean sea level (MSL). - 5.
 You may not fly for compensation or hire.